Covariant Symanzik identities: Graphs, paths, and loops

 \begin{definition} Let $n\geq 0$ be an integer.
 The set of \new{discrete paths} of length $n$ in $\G$ is the set

 The set of discrete paths on $\G$ is the disjoint union

 \end{definition}

 For example, a discrete path of length $0$ is simply a vertex, and a discrete path of length $2$ is a well-chained sequence $(x_{0},e_{1},x_{1},e_{2},x_{2})$ of vertices and edges.
 The \new{length} of a path, sometimes called its \new{combinatorial length}, is the number of edges traversed by this path.
+In this work, as the previous definition indicates, we will only consider \emph{finite} discrete paths.

-A discrete path of positive length $k$ is of course completely characterised by the sequence of $k$ edges which it traverses.
-Nevertheless, despite the fact that edges will play for us a more important role than is usual, we will still pay a lot of attention to the sequence of vertices visited by paths, and it is useful to keep explicit track of this information in their definition.
+A discrete path of positive length $k$ is of course completely characterised by the sequence of~$k$ edges which it traverses.
+Nevertheless, despite the fact that edges will play for us a more important role than is usual (because the parallel transport along parallel edges will not be assumed to be equal), we will still pay a lot of attention to the sequence of vertices visited by paths, and it is useful to keep explicit track of this information in their definition.

 The initial and final vertex of a discrete path $p=(x_{0},e_{1},\ldots,x_{n})$ are respectively denoted by $\ul{p}=x_{0}$ and $\ol{p}=x_{n}$.

 \begin{definition} A \new{discrete loop} is a discrete path with identical initial and final vertices.
 The set of discrete loops of length $n$ is denoted by $\DL_{n}(\G)$ and the set of all discrete loops by